DoJ33/company-security/multicompany_instead_of_multidatabase/README.md

 Error in log just after creating a new company.
 Add company id to URL cids to avoid access error.
 (This doesn't work: self.env.companies = new_company # The new environment "stops" in the api.py call_kw_model_create.)

+res.users temp_partner_id should be deleted.
+I see no method in openupgradelib to completely delete a field!
+(Just the db column...)

 ## Roadmap